Yuya Yagira

 Yuya Yagira (柳楽 優弥, Yagira Yūya) is a Japanese actor.
 In 2004, he became the youngest winner of the Cannes Film Festival Award for Best Actor for his portrayal of 12-year-old Akira in the highly acclaimed Nobody Knows.

 Career

 Yagira was 12 years old and not a professional actor, when filming began for Nobody Knows in 2002.
 He then immediately went on to television projects and other films.
 He co-starred with Eriko Sato in Akane Yamada's All to the Sea which was released in 2010 and co-starred with Kie Kitano in Taro Hyugaji's Under the Nagasaki Sky, released in 2013.

 In 2021, Yagira played young Takeshi Kitano in the biopic Asakusa Kid.

 Personal life

+Family

+The two first met in highschool when Toyota was a senior at Horikoshi High School, and Yagira was a junior, they began dating shortly after he was able to attain her contact information from a mutual friend.
+Yagira also revealed that he had proposed to her when he was seventeen.
+He was not aware at that time that people could not legally marry until they were eighteen, and so Toyota rejected his proposal.
+Yagira later proposed again two years later when he was nineteen, to which this time Toyota accepted.